yjclegend/distortion/readme.md

 - `distortion_correction/` — Core model and metric implementations
 - `requirements.txt` — Python dependencies

+## Camera Calibration and Sample Images

+The sample chessboard pattern image and scene images provided in `data/` are all captured by the same camera.
+If you wish to calibrate your own camera:

+1. Capture a chessboard pattern image using your camera.
+Place the chessboard so that it covers as much of the field of view (FOV) as possible.
+2. Use the `train_decoupled` method in `distortion_correction/metric/regression_dc.py` to estimate the distortion correction model from your chessboard image.
+3. Once the model is estimated, you can use it to correct all images captured by this camera.
+4. For image correction, use the scripts `experiments/correct_forward.py` and `experiments/correct_with_interp.py` as described above.

 ## Notes

 - Ensure all dependencies are installed before running any scripts.